The Accountant (2016 film): Plot

+Medina determines that Christian adheres to a set of moral principles.
+King proposes that she take over his role upon his retirement, which is imminent, and continue to accept information from Christian.
+She declines, unable to rationalize receiving tips from a murderer.
+A phone call interrupts their conversation: Christian's partner has called the phone in the vacant house to provide her with a lead regarding Living Robotics.

+Christian goes to Lamar's mansion and fights inside through the waiting team of mercenaries protecting Lamar, shocked to see his brother Braxton among them.
+They fight, Braxton blaming Christian for their father's death, but reconcile and Christian kills Lamar.
+He promises to meet with Braxton before he leaves.

 Another set of parents visit Harbor Neuroscience.
-They meet Justine, the daughter of the clinic's director, who is revealed to be Wolff's partner.
-Medina accepts her new role as Wolff's contact and speaks at a press conference on the Treasury investigation into Living Robotics.
-Dana receives a framed copy of Dogs Playing Poker, but discovers an original Jackson Pollock painting hidden underneath it.
-In the final scene, Wolff is shown driving off to a new town with his Airstream in tow.
+They meet Justine, the daughter of the clinic's director, who is revealed to be Christian's business partner.
+Medina accepts her new role as Christian's contact and speaks at a press conference on the Treasury's investigation into Living Robotics.

+Dana receives a framed copy of Dogs Playing Poker but discovers an original Jackson Pollock painting from Christian's Airstream hidden underneath it.
+In the final scene, Christian is shown driving on a country road with his Airstream in tow.